 2. Team overview

-Unless you’re a ‘one-man band’, it’s a good idea to include a ‘meet the team’ page, so new clients get to know who’s who.
+Unless you’re a ‘one-man band’, it’s a good idea to include a ‘meet the team’ page, so new clients get to know who’s who and not just the interior designers themselves.
 This is a great way to introduce clients to your company and let them know the best person to contact for different queries once their project commences.
-Include a headshot, bio and contact details for each team member.
+Include a headshot, bio and contact details for each team member of your interior design business.

 3.Design process outline